JetBrains/teamcity-documentation/topics/jenkins-to-teamcity-migration-guidelines.md

 In Jenkins, to offload the master node, a permanent agent is configured to run builds.

 TeamCity server doesnt run any builds itself.
-Instead, it always delegates the job to a [build agent](build-agent.md), whicn means in TeamCity builds are distributed by design.
+Instead, it always delegates the job to a [build agent](build-agent.md), which means in TeamCity builds are distributed by design.

 The active agents count is visible at the top of the TeamCity server UI: